SAP/fundamental-tools/abap-api-tools/README.md

 ## Custom ui configurations

-The standard ui components' templates can be changed using local ui configuration.
+Standard ui components' templates can be changed using local ui configuration.

 Using copy command, the `ui5-react` configuration for example is copied to local config folder: